hasura/ndc-prometheus/README.md

 - `offset`: the offset modifier allows changing the time offset for individual instant and range vectors in a query.
 - `timeout`: the evaluation timeout of the request.
 - `fn`: the array of composable PromQL functions.
-- `flat`: flatten grouped values out the root array.
+- `flat`: flatten grouped values out of the root array.
 Use the runtime setting if the value is null.

 #### Aggregation